 - Is there a qualitative difference between the European (Spanish and Portuguese) empires and the Asian empires?

-Brook, Timothy.
-The Troubled Empire: China in the Yuan and Ming Dynasties.
-2010.
-Internet resource.
+Brook, Timothy, The Troubled Empire: China in the Yuan and Ming Dynasties (Cambridge, MA: Harvard University Press, 2010).

 Duindam, Jeroen F. J. Dynasties: A Global History of Power, 1300-1800.
 New York, NY: Cambridge University Press, 2016.
 Internet resource.